epistrephein/blog.epistrephe.in/_posts/2016-09-14-youtube-rss-dl.md

 $ sudo pip install youtube-dl pyxattr
 ```

-From Ubuntu 15, `ffmpeg` is back in the system packages.
+Since Ubuntu 15, `ffmpeg` is back in the system packages.
 This tool will be necessary to convert the videos in the proper format.

 ```
 $ sudo apt-get install ffmpeg